coopdigital/design-manual/README.md

 This will watch any files in the `assets/`, `styles/`, `scripts/` directories, as well as any `.html` file in the `styleguide/` directory or any file in the `styleguide/_assets` directory.
 If any of these files changes, the `build` task will be called and all assets and pages will be recompiled.

 If you have the LiveReload extension enabled in your browser and the local server running, the page will reload automatically once the build is complete.

+## Heroku deployment

+The Style Guide is automatically deployed to Heroku (<https://single-site-styleguide.herokuapp.com>) when changes are pushed to or merged into the master branch.